microsoft/vscode-docs/docs/getstarted/settings.md

   // Enables macOS Sierra window tabs.
 Note that changes require a full restart to apply and that native tabs will disable a custom title bar style if configured.
   "window.nativeTabs": false,

-  // If enabled, the main menus can be opened via Alt-key shortcuts.
+  // Controls whether the main menus can be opened via Alt-key shortcuts.
 Disabling mnemonics allows to bind these Alt-key shortcuts to editor commands instead.
   "window.enableMenuBarMnemonics": true,

   // Control the visibility of the menu bar.
 A setting of 'toggle' means that the menu bar is hidden and a single press of the Alt key will show it.
 By default, the menu bar will be visible, unless the window is full screen.